Α-Tocopheryl acetate

-α-Tocopheryl acetate (alpha-tocopherol acetate), also known as vitamin E acetate, is a form of vitamin E with D-Alpha Tocopheryl Acetate as the natural form and DL-Alpha Tocopheryl Acetate as the synthetic form.
-DL-indicates the synthetic form where as D- indicates the natural form.
-It is the ester of acetic acid and α-tocopherol.
+α-Tocopheryl acetate (alpha-tocopherol acetate), also known as vitamin E acetate, is a form of vitamin E. Specifically, it is the ester of acetic acid and α-tocopherol, which can be digested into the actual vitamin.

+Like α-tocopherol itself, there are different stereoisomers of α-tocopheryl acetate.
+Two main forms are D-α-tocopherol acetate, made from the natural D or RRR form of α-tocopherol, and DL-α-tocopherol acetate (more properly called all-rac-α-tocopherol acetate), made from the synthetic racemic mixture.

+α-Tocopheryl acetate is often used in dermatological products such as skin creams.
+Unlike free tocopherol, it is not easily oxidized and can penetrate through the skin to the living cells, where about 5% is converted to free tocopherol.

 The U.S. Centers for Disease Control and Prevention says that vitamin E acetate is a very strong culprit of concern in the 2019 outbreak of vaping-associated pulmonary injury (VAPI), but there is not yet sufficient evidence to rule out contributions from other chemicals.
 Vaporization of this ester produces toxic pyrolysis products.

+Tocopheryl acetate was first synthesized in 1963 by workers at Hoffmann-La Roche.

 Use in cosmetics

-α-Tocopheryl acetate is often used in dermatological products such as skin creams.
-It is not oxidized and can penetrate through the skin to the living cells, where about 5% is converted to free tocopherol.
-Claims are made for beneficial antioxidant effects. α-Tocopheryl acetate is used as an alternative to tocopherol itself because the phenolic hydroxyl group is blocked, providing a less acidic product with a longer shelf life.
+As a source of vitamin E, α-tocopheryl acetate is used in cosmetics for its alleged antioxidant benefits.

+α-Tocopheryl acetate is used as an alternative to tocopherol itself because the phenolic hydroxyl group is blocked, providing a less acidic product with a longer shelf life.
 It is believed that the acetate is slowly hydrolyzed after it is absorbed into the skin, regenerating tocopherol and providing protection against the sun's ultraviolet rays.
-Tocopheryl acetate was first synthesized in 1963 by workers at Hoffmann-La Roche.

 Although there is widespread use of tocopheryl acetate as a topical medication, with claims for improved wound healing and reduced scar tissue, reviews have repeatedly concluded that there is insufficient evidence to support these claims.

 There are reports of vitamin E-induced allergic contact dermatitis from use of vitamin E derivatives such as tocopheryl linoleate and tocopherol acetate in skin care products.
 Incidence is low despite widespread use.